H1roProtag/H1roBytes/content/_index.en.md

 ## 🚀 About Me

 Hi I'm H1ro, AKA Jordan!
-I started my journey into cybersecurity from the fashion design world where I tried to implement as much technology and programming into my designed as I could.
+I started my journey into cybersecurity from the fashion design world where I tried to implement as much technology and programming into my designs as I could.
 Now I'm diving head first into everything cybersecurity.
 I have an insatiable curiosity and a commitment to never stop learning.
 This blog is my digital laboratory, a space where I'll experiment, document, and share my journey through offensive security.

 ## 📚 Building Skills, One Byte at a Time